loggly/muskrat/README.md

 #####Cursor

 S3 consumers need to track their own cursor.
 This is the routing_key + timestamp of the message.
-By default, the cursor is written to a file defined by *consumer_function.__module__*.*consumer_function.__name__* in the ```cursors``` folder of the muskrat package.
+By default, the cursor is written to a file defined by ```__module__.consumer_function.__name__``` in the ```cursors``` folder of the muskrat package.
 This allows muskrat to pick up and and continue processing messages starting where it last stopped.
 Manipulating the cursor also allows for replay of messages or the ability to skip messages.

 ###Config